CaltechAUTHORS

 Item Type:Article

 Additional Information:© 2006 Shikata et al., licensee BioMed Central Ltd. This is an open access article distributed under the terms of the Creative Commons Attribution License (http://creativecommons.org/licenses/by/2.0), which permits unrestricted use, distribution, and reproduction in any medium, provided the original work is properly cited.
-Submission date 12 May 2006; Acceptance date 22 August 2006; Publication date 22 August 2006 KS carried out the molecular biological and genetic studies, participated in the sequence alignment and drafted the manuscript.
+Submission date 12 May 2006; Acceptance date 22 August 2006; Publication date 22 August 2006.
+KS carried out the molecular biological and genetic studies, participated in the sequence alignment and drafted the manuscript.
 TSM carried out the purification of Xenopus proteins from insect cells and immunoprecipitation assays.
 YO participated in preparation of Xenopus egg extracts.
 SW participated in the design of the study and discussion.
 AS conceived of the study, participated in its design and coordination, performed some experiments, and helped to draft the manuscript.
 All authors read and approved the final manuscript.
-Acknowledgements: This work was supported partly by grants from the Ministry of Education, Science, Technology, Sports and Culture of Japan to AS.
+This work was supported partly by grants from the Ministry of Education, Science, Technology, Sports and Culture of Japan to AS.
 Five JPEGs included as supplmentary files.

 Record Number:CaltechAUTHORS:SHIbmcbiochem06

-Persistent URL:http://resolver.caltech.edu/CaltechAUTHORS:SHIbmcbiochem06
+Persistent URL:https://resolver.caltech.edu/CaltechAUTHORS:SHIbmcbiochem06

 Usage Policy:No commercial reproduction, distribution, display or performance rights in this work are provided.